While you’re at home, now is a good time to review your financial plans

 6. Review your pension contributions:

-It seems like a distant memory now, but part of the Chancellors budgetary giveaway was to increase the threshold at which people start to lose their Annual Allowance.
+Rules surrounding the pension Annual Allowance have changed.
 Previously, those with earnings in excess of £110,000 may have been unable to pay in the full £40,000 per year into a pension.
 This earnings threshold has now increased to £200,000, thereby releasing thousands of workers from being affected.
 If you were previously affected by these rules, you should review the level of pension contributions you are making as you may now be able to pay in more without adverse impacts.

 7. Review your bank balance:

 Do you have excess cash in the bank?
 This might be held in notice accounts, savings accounts or in cash ISA’s.
-With recent interest rate cuts, bank account interest remains below inflation so keeping money in cash is a sure-fire way of ensuring that these funds lose value when adjusted for inflation.
-Markets have fallen further and faster than they have in a long time: although they have recovered some ground from in recent weeks, markets remain more than 20% below their peaks, meaning now could therefore be considered a good time to invest.
+With recent interest rate cuts, bank account interest remains below inflation so keeping money in cash is a sure-fire way of ensuring that these funds lose value when adjusted for inflation, which has spiked in 2021.
+Now could be a good time to invest.

 8. Combine your pensions: